 Consolidated net sales rose by ¥70.3 billion year on year to ¥322.2 billion, boosted by motorcycle sales growth in the United States and emerging-market economies, particularly Indonesia and Thailand.
-Consolidated operating income showed a sharp increase of ¥13.7 billion increase year on year to ¥16.1 billion, largely by virtue of sales growth and improved profitability.
+Consolidated operating income showed a sharp increase of ¥13.7 billion increase year on year to ¥16.1 billion, largely by virtue of sales growth and improved

-For fiscal 2015, we expect net sales to be \pm 320 billion and operating income to be \pm 16 billion.
+For fiscal 2015, we expect net sales to be ¥320 billion and operating income to be ¥16 billion.

-Improve our brand strength

-Continue with development and sale of strongly competitive models that deliver the joy of riding to consumers in line with our key concepts of "Fun to Ride," "Ease of Riding" and "Friendly to the Environment"
+- Improve our brand strength - Continue with development and sale of strongly competitive models that deliver the joy of riding to consumers in line with our key concepts of "Fun to Ride."

-Expand our business in emerging markets

-Strengthen our position in the leisure motorcycle field
+Expand our business in emerging markets Strengthen our position in the leisure motorcycle field